 So how do you make up your mind about what to read?
 You need a list of the best business books for freelancers!
 Bear in mind: you don’t need a gigantic list, because the longest and biggest is the list the hardest it becomes to pick one or two books.

-That’s why we’ve rounded up just the best of the best 10 business books we recommend for freelancers: some are more practical, others more narrative.
+That’s why I’ve rounded up the best of the best 10 business books we recommend for freelancers: some are more practical, others more narrative.
 All of them can help you put things in perspective, find a new perspective, or simply give you that extra push you need.

 Table of Contents